sergiovision/FinCore/README.md

 App.
   Go to FinCore/ClientApp folder
   Run: `npm install`
+  For UI Debug run: : `npm run start` and use URL http://127.0.0.1:4200 for running debug version of UI

 3. Build Whole application
   To build as a Windows Service or Console app: